Aravind-Jalda/interview-prep/Prometheus/prometheus-scenario-q&a.md

 ---

 ## 1. Metrics are not showing in Prometheus.
-What will you check?..
+What will you check?

 - Target status in Prometheus UI
 - Check scrape configuration